 - 1. Check oil level in the rotation gearbox.
 It should be filled with HD-80W90 to the fill plug.
 At this time a shot of grease should be added to the grease zerk on the upper bearing.
-(Caution: Do not overgrease this bearing!) - Check for excessive movement in the rotation gear mechanism.
+(Caution: Do not overgrease this bearing!) - 2.
+Check for excessive movement in the rotation gear mechanism.
 If over 4" of movement (side to side) is detected by moving the boom tip back and forth when fully retracted, it would be considered excessive.
-(See Care and Maintenance of the Rotation System topic in Maintenance section.) - 3.
+(See Care and Maintenance of the Rotation System on page 228.) - 3.
 Inspect all crane mounting bolts for signs of looseness or breakage.
 Replace or retorque where necessary.
-(See Torque Specs-SAE & Metric on page 241.) - 4.
+(See Care and Maintenance of the Rotation SystemTorque Specs -SAE & Metric on page 349.) - 4.
 Extend all boom sections and check for physical defects, cracks and signs of overstress.
 Check the boom while extending to make sure it is properly sequencing.
 With the boom fully extended, check for excessive droop.
 Check the torque on the retraction cables (torque must be at 30-35 ft/lbs).
 Check to make certain all boom wear pads are in place and tight, and no excessive slop between boom sections is detected.
-(If repair is indicated, see Wear Pad Adjustment and Replacement on page 205.) - 5.
+(If repair is indicated, see 19-70 Wear Pad Adjustment and Replacement on page 290 or 28-106 Wear Pad Adjustment and Replacement on page 305.) - 5.
 Check that all boom and outrigger pins are properly secured and make certain that keepers and snap rings are present and properly installed. - 6.
 Inspect load line for signs of kinking, crushing, cutting, or other damage. - 7.
-Inspect weldments for signs of cracks at weld joints on all structural members.

-8. Lubricate PTO with multi-purpose grease
+Inspect weldments for signs of cracks at weld joints on all structural members. - 8.
+Lubricate PTO with multi-purpose grease